awsdocs/amazon-vpc-network-administrator-guide/doc_source/cisco-asa-vti-bgp.md

 + [Example Configuration](#cisco-asa-vti-bgp-details)
 + [How to Test the Customer Gateway Configuration](#cisco-asa-vti-bgp-test)

-In this section we walk you through an example of the configuration information provided by your integration team if your customer gateway is a Cisco ASA device running Cisco ASA 9\.7\.1\+ software\.
+In this section, you get an example of the configuration information provided by your integration team if your customer gateway is a Cisco ASA device running Cisco ASA 9\.7\.1\+ software\.

 ## A High\-Level View of the Customer Gateway<a name="cisco-asa-vti-bgp-overview"></a>

 The following diagram shows the general details of your customer gateway\.
-Note that the VPN connection consists of two separate tunnels\.
+The VPN connection consists of two separate tunnels\.
 Using redundant tunnels ensures continuous availability in the case that a device fails\.

 ![\[Cisco ASA high-level diagram\]](http://docs.aws.amazon.com/vpc/latest/adminguide/images/highlevel-generic-diagram.png)